unkyulee/micro-journal/micro-journal-rev-4-revamp/story.md

 The problem was power.
 This thing can run standalone, so it needs batteries.
 But when plugged in via USB, it also gets power from the PC.
 On top of that, the same switch would need to signal writerDeck mode vs keyboard mode.
 Then add charging logic on top.
 That matrix of cases got messy real quick.

 In the end, the power switch just handles battery connection.
-ON = battery connected, powering standalong or charging.
+ON = battery connected, powering standalone or charging.
 OFF = battery isolated.
 Simple.

 <img src="./images/011.png" width="400" />